 Among the Bank's customers are around 130,000 individuals and around 11,000 SMEs.
-Its market share is around 37 per cent. with respect to individuals, and 34 per cent with respect to SMEs, according to a survey conducted by Gallup in 2019.
+Its market share is around 37 per cent. with respect to individuals, and 41 per cent. with respect to SMEs around the country, according to a survey conducted by Gallup in 2020.